caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ```

 The double square brackets (`[[ ... ]]`) indicates that [this is an array](https://toml.io/en/v1.0.0#array-of-tables), `executors`, that is nested under the `parsl` table.
-`class` indicates the specific parsl class that is being configured ([`parsl.executors.ThreadPoolExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.ThreadPoolExecutor.html#parsl.executors.ThreadPoolExecutor) in this case); `label` provides a label that you can use to refer to this executor elsewhere; and `max_threads` is a configuration value for the ThreadPoolExecutor class which corresponds to a parameter name for the class's constructor.
+`class` indicates the specific Parsl class that is being configured ([`parsl.executors.ThreadPoolExecutor`](https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.ThreadPoolExecutor.html#parsl.executors.ThreadPoolExecutor) in this case); `label` provides a label that you can use to refer to this executor elsewhere; and `max_threads` is a configuration value for the ThreadPoolExecutor class which corresponds to a parameter name for the class's constructor.
 In this example a value of 7 is specified for `max_threads`, but as noted above this will be computed specifically for your machine when this file is created.

 Parsl's `ThreadPoolExecutor` runs on a single node, so we provide a second executor which can utilize up to 2000 nodes.